 Step 2 – Apply through the Universities Admissions Centre (UAC)

-You will be asked to indicate a preference to study at either Western Sydney University or Charles Sturt University.
+You will be required to indicate a preference to study at either Western Sydney University or Charles Sturt University.
 Your University preference will be taken into consideration but is not guaranteed.
 Only one offer will be made into the MD Joint Program in Medicine.

 Step 3 – Confirm your Remoteness Area